 - A medical check-up camp for the girl students under the program of “Swasth Nari Swasth Pradesh” (Healthy Women Healthy State) was conducted in the college in collaboration with “Madhya Pradesh Aayurvigyan Vishwavidyalaya, Jabalpur”.
 The camp was organized for the first shift on 8th September 2018 from 10:00 am till 3:00 pm and for the second shift on 18th September 2018 from 10:00 am to 4:30 pm.
 It included checking of hemoglobin percentage, weight and height of the students.
 A team of doctors belonging to IMA Women Doctors Wing also addressed the students creating awareness regarding anemia and the precautions to be taken, under the Mission Pink Health.
 The total students benefited by this program were 885.

-- The members of Aloysian Women Cell went to attend a workshop on “Tuberculosis Eradication” organized by the Collectorate of Jabalpur (Public Health and Family Welfare) on 24th September 2018 at 12:30 pm.
+- Two members of Aloysian Women Cell Dr. Sutapa Roy and Mrs. Roshni Choubey went to attend a workshop on “Tuberculosis Eradication” organized by the Collectorate of Jabalpur (Public Health and Family Welfare) on 24th September 2018 at 12:30 pm.
 The resource person was Dr. Dheeraj Dhawande, who spoke on the present scenario of tuberculosis in India and its eradication by 2025, participants from various colleges and universities attended the program.
 They were made aware about the organism causing it, symptoms associated and remedies available.
 He also gave information about various government policies available for TB patients which are free of cost.
 The main problem for complete extinction of the disease is to combat with malnutrition.
 The organizing committee motivated the participants to provide nutritional supplements for such patients, as and when possible.

 - In a country like India where the cases of gender violence are on the rise, of which many go unreported, self-defense for women has become a necessity more than ever.
 In view of this the college organized two days self-defense program “Nirbhar Nahi Nidar” (Brave Not Dependent) for girl students on 27th and 29th October 2018 as per the direction of M.P.
 Higher Education, Bhopal.
 The program was conducted for the first shift from 8:00 am to 9:00 am and for the second shift from 12:30 pm to 1:30 pm.
 The trainers were Mr. Sajan Myntra and Ms. Kanchan Prasad (Member of Mission Azad).
 The program was targeted to help the girl students to learn several techniques to defend themselves in adverse conditions and to gain confidence.
 The students benefited by the program were 164.